wkndmarkt/wkndmarkt/README.md

 - 👀 I’m interested in eating, right now
 - 🌱 I’m currently learning spanish
 - 💞️ I’m looking to collaborate on anything that I find interesting
-- 📫 How to reach me : come to Sevilla in the winter, go to Casa Morales and wait a few days, I should show up
+- 📫 How to reach me : if it's winter, go to Casa Morales in Sevilla, Spain, and wait a few days, I should show up at some time.
+In summer do the same in Brasserie de Flavigny, Burgundy, France.

 <!---
 wkndmarkt/wkndmarkt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.